Sndrahel/Back-AND-Better/README.md

 - I want to view information about the instructors.
 - I will look for contact information and social media links.
 - I want to make contact or book a session.
-- I want to know the price of different sessions.

 ---
 ## Five Planes: